sijanthapaa34/Personal-Expense-Tracker/README.md

-AI-Powered Personal Expense Tracker
+💸 AI-Powered Personal Expense Tracker
-A Spring Boot-based personal expense tracker integrated with Cohere's LLM (Large Language Model) to provide intelligent expense categorization, input parsing, budget-aware insights, monthly expense summaries, and budget alerts.
-This project bridges modern AI with RESTful backend services, offering personalized financial management solutions.
+A modern Spring Boot application that integrates with Cohere’s Large Language Model (LLM) to deliver smart, personalized financial management.
+This project combines RESTful backend services with AI to provide seamless expense tracking, intelligent categorization, and budget-conscious insights.

-Features
+✨ Key Features
+🔍 Intelligent Expense Categorization
-Expense Categorization: Automatically categorize expenses using Cohere’s LLM for better financial tracking.
+Automatically categorizes expenses using Cohere's LLM to improve financial clarity and tracking.

+📊 Budget-Aware Insights
-Budget-Aware Insights: Receive actionable insights based on user expenses and budget constraints.
+Get real-time, AI-powered suggestions and feedback based on your spending patterns and budget constraints.

-Monthly Expense Summary: Generate detailed summaries of monthly spending for better budgeting and planning.
+📅 Monthly Summaries
+Generate structured and clear summaries of your monthly expenses to help you plan ahead.

+🚨 Budget Alerts
-Budget Alerts: Get real-time alerts when approaching or exceeding your budget.
+Receive instant alerts when you approach or exceed your configured budget.

+🔐 Secure Authentication
-Secure Authentication: JWT-based authentication for secure user access.
+Implements JWT-based authentication for user login and secure API access.

+🛠️ RESTful API
-RESTful API: A robust REST API that allows integration with frontend applications.
+Exposes a clean and extensible API for seamless integration with frontend or mobile applications.

-Technologies Used
+🧰 Tech Stack
-Backend: Spring Boot, Spring Security 6, RESTful APIs
+Backend: Spring Boot, Spring Security 6

-Database: MySQL for persistent storage

-AI Integration: Cohere LLM for intelligent categorization and insights
+AI Integration: Cohere LLM (via API)

+Database: MySQL

-Authentication: JWT for secure user access
+Authentication: JWT

+Architecture: RESTful API-first design

+💡 Ideal For:
+Developers building AI-integrated financial apps

+Students learning Spring Boot with real-world use cases

+Anyone looking for smart, secure, and personalized expense tracking